vfiftyfive/StatefulSets-devops-playground/main.md

 #Then you can type "it" + 'enter key' to proceed with the next page.
 Repeat until "no cursor" is displayed instead of "it"
 ```

-7. `Task 19`: Deploy the frontend application
+7. `Task 19`: Deploy the frontend application.

-For this, we create a `Deployment` boilerplate and add extra configuration elements.
-The applications is using `gunicorn` with `Flask`, providing a stateless HTTP frontend to present data from the MongoDB characters collection.
+Let's create a `Deployment` boilerplate and add extra configuration elements.
+The application is using `gunicorn` with `Flask`, providing a stateless HTTP frontend to present data from the MongoDB characters collection.
 ```
 kubectl create deployment marvel-frontend --port 80 --image vfiftyfive/flask_marvel --dry-run=client -o yaml > marvel_deployment.yaml
 ```